opulo-inc/ohai/docs/diy-components/feeder-connection-kit/index.md

 ## Feeder Blade Set Final Assembly

+### Materials Prep

 This section will guide the reader on how to properly assemble and package a `feeder-blade-set`

-### Materials Prep

 * Check 2x `blade-12` and 2x `blade-13` using the granite block to ensure the print printed without warping
     ![](img/IMG_2604.webp)

-### Assembly Process
+### Assembly Process: Build feeder-blade13-asm
 * Begin by separating a `feeder-blade-panel (PCBA)` into four separate rows
     ![](img/break-slots2.webp)
     ![](img/break-slots25.webp)